saraasadi78/knowledge-graph/README.md

 # knowledge-graph in ![image](https://user-images.githubusercontent.com/45791009/220423974-4c6752b0-ec65-4082-a935-5b6003c0f3fd.png)

+Managing Big Data: Knowledge Graph Implementation with Neo4j

 This project focuses on creating a Knowledge Graph using Neo4j's graph database management system and the Cypher language.

-The Knowledge Graph serves as a powerful tool for visualizing and analyzing complex datasets, enabling efficient data representation and exploration.
+The Knowledge Graph serves as a powerful tool for visualizing and analyzing big data and complex datasets, enabling efficient data representation and exploration.

 ## Features: